Assignment 3: Supporting ARP, ICMP, RIP in the Router

 Task 1: If the arriving IPv4 packet’s TTL field is 1, send an ICMP Time Exceeded message to the sender of the packet.

-• Then modify the source IP address of the packet to the IP address of the ingress port by applying the icmp_ingress_port_ip table.
+action send_ICMP_errorwith typeICMP_TYPE_TIME_EXCEEDED(11 or 0x0b) and code0. - Then modify the source IP address of the packet to the IP address of the ingress port by applying the

 Task 2: If the arriving IPv4 packet’s destination IP is one of the router’s IP, handle the packet.

-• If the packet is an ICMP echo request packet, send an ICMP echo reply by calling action send_ICMP_echo_reply
+- If the packet is an ICMP echo request packet, send an ICMP echo reply by calling

-• Else if the packet is either TCP or UDP packet, send an ICMP error using send_ICMP_error with type ICMP_TYPE_DEST_UNREACAHBLE(3) and code ICMP_CODE_PORT_UNREACHABLE(3).
+action send_ICMP_echo_replyfollowing the instructions on the skeleton code.
+You may refer to theaction send_ICMP_error. - Else if the packet is either TCP or UDP packet, send an ICMP error using

 Test your implementation

-1. Compile the P4 code and launch the P4 and controller program on the routers (r[1-3]).
+- Compile the P4 code and launch the P4 and controller program on the routers (

-• All the necessary commands are provided as script files in the Kathara lab’s shared directory.
+r[1-3]).- All the necessary commands are provided as script files in the Kathara lab’s

-• After starting the Kathara lab, compile the P4 code with $ bash compile_p4.sh on one of the routers (e.g., r1) after $ cd /shared.
+shareddirectory. - After starting the Kathara lab, compile the P4 code with

 Part 2: ARP